ultimate-mj/test/README.md

 # test
 This is a test repository.

 This is a code.
-You have to use ` instead of '
-` is the one with the ~ key.
+Instead of ', you have to use the one with the ~ key.
 You don't have to make blank lines.
 ```
 a = 2